What types of counselling/therapy do you offer?

 When will I start feeling better?

 Some clients feel better after the first session, getting things off their chest and sitting with someone who is not judging them, where they are free to express however it is they may be feeling and what they may be thinking.
-For others, as the relationship develops along with the trust, it is not uncommon to feel worse initially, particularly when exploring certain subjects, as we may be exploring unresolved feelings or issues.
-T
+For others, as the relationship develops along with the trust, it is not uncommon to feel worse initially, particularly when exploring certain subjects, as we may be exploring unresolved feelings or issues but this will improve as we continue our work together.

 Can you fix me or a particular issue I am having?